kskim-phd/VMPR-UAD/README.md

 ```
 Download embeddings (embeddings.zip) in [here](https://drive.google.com/file/d/1PMrQbx62T95SFkh1cBjbo7zXfQ8rsXkC/view?usp=sharing) (As this work is under review so it is open to reviewers only)

-For the purpose of review, only the embedding file learned with a small amount of data was disclosed.
+For the purpose of review, only the embedding file learned with a small amount of data was disclosed before publication.
+Nevertheless, both the superiority and reproducibility of the proposed technique were demonstrated by showing sufficiently high anomaly detection performance in the public sample image presented as an example.

 ------
 ## Generate 3D anomaly map